LIHPC-Computational-Geometry/honeycomb/.github/ISSUE_TEMPLATE/1-bug.md

 Describe the problem.

-If relevant, add a crash log here.
+If relevant, add crash log.

 ### Expected behavior

-If relevant, describe the result you would expect here.
+If relevant, describe the result you would expect.

 ## Minimal reproducible example